 - Proper installation is mandatory in the case of Formwork prior to the concrete filling.

-- The strength of the plinth is well dependant on the adequacy of formwork secured while concrete filling.
+- The strength of the plinth is well dependent on the adequacy of formwork secured while concrete filling.

 - Concrete compaction is also one of the factors responsible for obtaining sufficient strength.